DarkWiiPlayer/restia/readme.md

 In its current state, it should be obvious to anyone that Restia is still in development and nowhere near production ready.

-Currently this is mostly a personal project intended for my own use.
-Suggestions are still welcome, of course.

 If you want to use Restia for your own project, be warned that API changes are likely to happen unannounced during the zero-versions (`0.x.y`).

-Getting started
+How do I build cool stuff?
 --------------------------------------------------------------------------------

-After creating your project with `restia new`, should you start?

-- Run your application in the background with `restia run &`
+- Run your application in the background with `restia run &` as you code.
-- Open `/views/front.moonhtml` and play around with your front page
-- Open `/controllers/front.lua` and add some logic to it
-- Run tests with `restia test`; Restia created a bunch of them for you in `/spec`
-- Check out `getting-started.md` for more information :D
+- Check out `getting-started.md` in this repo for a detailed explanation.
+- Just inspect the source tree, specially `controllers`, `views` and `config`.
+- Read the documentation for detailed descriptions of what everything does.
+- Wear sunglasses. <!--Does this look like a tan trenchcoat situation to you?-->

 Building the Documentation
 --------------------------------------------------------------------------------

-Lua doesn't install its documentation with luarocks, so it has to be built manually or read online.
+Restia doesn't install its documentation with luarocks, so it has to be built manually or read [online][doc].
 To build it, simply install [ldoc](ldoc), clone the restia repository and run `ldoc .` in its top level directory.
 The docs will be generated in the `doc` folder by default.

 Modules
 --------------------------------------------------------------------------------

+These are the most important modules that get most of the work done:

 ### Config